Chengbin124/cs225_final_open_flight/README.md

   - src
     - `airport.cpp` - Creates an airport object, and calculates the distance between two airports.
     - `color.h` - For the graphical output of our program.
-    - `graph.cpp` - The main processes of the program; read files, create the connected graph, find the shortest paths between airports using BFS and betweeness centrality.
+    - `graph.cpp` - The main processes of the program; read files, create the connected graph, find the shortest paths between airports using Breadth-First Search (BFS) and betweeness centrality.
   - tests
     - `test.cpp` - Contains all the test cases to check if the program is working correctly.
 - data